FCVC knows that in the United States, rabies is not the threat that it is in the rest of the world.

 By vaccinating 70% of dogs, countries can create “herd immunity”, effectively slowing the spread until it dies out entirely.

-Rabies and One HealthThe One Health approach recognizes that human and animal health are connected, and that collaborative cross-sector efforts are needed to end zoonotic diseases, which are transmitted from animals to humans.
+World Rabies Day and One HealthThe One Health approach recognizes that human and animal health are connected, and that collaborative cross-sector efforts are needed to end zoonotic diseases, which are transmitted from animals to humans.

 Elimination plans must include human and animal government agencies, veterinary and human health professionals, educators, scientists and community groups.